 Josh first tasted the thrill of motorsports driving indoor karts at Grand Prix New York in 2015.
 Josh quickly moved into outdoor karting at Oakland Valley Raceway Park in Cuddebackville, NY, running in club and regional events in 2016.
 Over the next two years, he dedicated himself to the craft and began running against stiffer competition in regional and national events, posting impressive results including winning the IAME X30 Junior championship in the 2018 WKA Manufacturers Cup and and was invited to race in the IAME International Final at Le Mans, France.

-In 2019, Josh added a formula car racing program to his karting schedule, and immediately showed his natural abilities running in the F1600 Championship Series.
+In 2019, Josh added a formula car racing program to his karting schedule, and immediately showed his natural abilities running in the FRP F1600 Championship Series.
 Green won eight races and finished on the podium in 18 of the 21 races, finishing second overall in the championship battle.
-This season-long performance caught the eye of team USA Scholarship’s Jeremy Shaw who invited Josh to the program’s shootout at Road America last September.
-Green rose to the challenge and was one of the two drivers selected to join Team USA at the Formula Ford Festival and Walter Hayes Trophy events in England.
+This season-long performance caught the eye of Team USA Scholarship’s Jeremy Shaw who invited Josh to the program’s shootout at Road America last September.
+Green rose to the challenge and was one of the two drivers selected to join Team USA at the Formula Ford Festival and Walter Hayes Trophy events in the UK.
 Josh finished in the top-10 at the Festival and was the top qualifier in the wet for the WHT at Silverstone.
 He then made his Road to Indy debut at Portland in September, finishing in the top-10 in the second race of the USF2000 doubleheader in his first weekend in the Tatuus USF-17

 In 2020, Josh piloted the No. 2 Cape Motorsports Tatuus USF-17 in the 2020 Road to Indy Presented by Cooper Tire USF2000 Championship.
 He joined the nine-time series champions having developed his skills over the last four years competing in national level karting and the F1600 Championship Series.
 He finished sixth in the championship with three podiums and 12 top 10 finishes.